ShaneHarvey/RapMap/report.md

 RapMap is capable of mapping reads considerably faster than existing tools.

 ### Quasi-mapping procedure [TODO Simplify]
-Given the definitions we have explained above, we can summarize the quasi-mapping procedure as follows (an illustration of the mapping procedure is provided in Figure 1).
-First, a read is scanned from left to right (a symmetric procedure can be used for mapping the reverse-complement of a read) until a k-mer ki is encountered that appears in h.
-A lookup in h returns the suffix array interval I (ki) corresponding to the substring of the read consisting of this k-mer.
-Then, the procedure described above is used to compute MMPi and ` = NIP (MMPi).
-The search procedure then advances to position i + ` − k in the read, and again begins hashing the k-mers it encounters.
-This process of determining the MMP and NIP of each processed k-mer and advancing to the next informative position in the read continues until the next informative position exceeds position lr − k where lr is the length of the read r.
-The result of applying this procedure to a read is a set
+To understand the alignment procedure used later one needs to understand the basic quasi-mapping algorithm.
+Here is a simplified explanation, curious or confused readers should refer to the pre-print for a detailed explanation and illustration.

-S = {(q0, o0, [b0, e0)),(q1, o1, [b1, e1)), . . . } of query
+First, a read is scanned from left to right until a k-mer ki is encountered that appears in the transcriptome (via the hash table.)
+The hash table returns the complete suffix array interval I(ki) where the ki is a prefix.
+This represents a suffix array hit.

-positions, MMP orientations, and suffix array intervals, with one such triplet corresponding to each
+After a k-mer hit we skip forward in the read to avoid redundant hits.
+The skip is calculated as follows.
+The maximum mappable prefix (MMP) of the read to this interval is computed.
+Finally, the next informative position (NIP) is computed from the longest common prefix of the MMP interval.
+The search continues at the position i + NIP - k in the read.

-MMP.
+For our purposes it is important to note that the MMP of a hit a region of the read that **exactly** matches the reference transcripts.

 ## Alignment Intro [TODO]
 A naive approach would take the quasi-mapping locations for a read and align it